IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

     VCF for Classic supports 4 storage performance options.
 Each option specifies a maximum IOPS/GB.
 Higher performance tiers have greater costs.

 34. Select **4 IOPS/GB**.
-35. Click **Additional clusters (optional)** in left menu.
+35. Click **Additional clusters (optional)** in the left menu.
 36. Select **Deploy separate workload cluster**.

-    When specifying an additional workload cluster, new specifications for the cluster can be selected including specifying a different geography than the consolidated cluster.
+    When specifying an extra workload cluster, new specifications for the cluster can be selected including specifying a different location than the consolidated cluster.

     - Cluster name
     - Cluster location (geography, data center, and pod)